tieje/unofficial_powell_365_docs/content/references/definitions.md

 &emsp; The purpose of this page is to provide definitions to commonly used terms throughout Powell.

 ## Terms

+### Portal

+> &emsp; The Portal site collection URL will let you to retrieve different features as the Portal application configure, My links, the notification and more.
+For those feature we will retrieve the configuration in hte site coll defined as the portal site collection url.

+&emsp; For example, if the user has notifications, these notifications will follow the user across site collections from the specified portal site collection URL.

 ### Save
 &emsp; A button that saves the configuration to Powell Manager.
 The more shallow the button's site map location, the more it saves.